Scope & valuestoggle accordion content

 - Child/Adult protection and safeguarding

-Sharing information on a “need to know” basis should take into account:
+Disclosing information on a “need to know” basis will take into account:

 - The nature and extent of the information involved

 - Whether the disclosure of information is an appropriate response in the context of safeguarding the welfare of the individual to whom it may relate, the welfare of other individuals or the organisation.

 Policy statements for clients and otherstoggle accordion content

 Survivors’ Network will maintain up to date policy statements on confidentiality and privacy as follows:

 - A statement and privacy notice for new clients, setting out the confidentiality policy and circumstances in which confidential information may be disclosed.
 (See Confidentiality Statements)